Billionaire Profile

 Early Life

-Donald Samuel Tokowitz, later known as Donald Sterling, was born on April 26, 1934, in Chicago, Illinois, to Ashkenazi Jewish immigrants.
-At the age of two, his family moved to Los Angeles, California, where he grew up in the Boyle Heights neighborhood.
-He attended Theodore Roosevelt High School, where he was active in the gymnastics team and served as class president, graduating in 1952.
-He pursued higher education at California State University, Los Angeles, and later earned a law degree from Southwestern University School of Law in 1960.
+Donald Samuel Tokowitz was born on April 26, 1934, in Chicago, Illinois, to Jewish immigrants.
+When he was two years old, his family moved to Boyle Heights in Los Angeles.
+He graduated from Theodore Roosevelt High School in 1952, where he was class president and involved in gymnastics.
+He then studied at California State University, Los Angeles, graduating in 1956, and later attended Southwestern University School of Law, graduating in 1960.

 Rise to Success